Gough Whitlam: Legacy and historical evaluation

 Whitlam is remembered for the circumstances of his dismissal.
 It is a legacy he did little to efface; he wrote a 1979 book, The Truth of the Matter (the title is a play on Kerr's 1978 memoir Matters for Judgment), and devoted part of his subsequent book, Abiding Interests, to his removal.
-According to journalist and author Paul Kelly, who penned two books on the crisis, Whitlam "achieved a paradoxical triumph: the shadow of the dismissal has obscured the sins of his government".
+According to journalist and author Paul Kelly, who wrote two books on the crisis, Whitlam "achieved a paradoxical triumph: the shadow of the dismissal has obscured the sins of his government".

 More books have been written about Whitlam, including his own writings, than about any other Australian prime minister.
+The most recent and comprehensive biography of Whitlam was published in October 2025, authored by Troy Bramston, a journalist for The Australian and a political historian.
+Bramston was the first biographer to have full access to all of Whitlam's personal papers and wrote the first biography since his death.
+Among the revelations in the book were that Whitlam was not baptised into the Anglican Church; that his mother decided he would go by his second name, "Gough", to avoid "Edward" being shortened to "Ned" and likened to Ned Kelly; that he was advised by public servants that Tirath Khemlani was a con-man and knew that Rex Connor was continuing to deal with him after his authority had been revoked; that he was repeatedly advised by public servants he was at risk of dismissal and considered recalling John Kerr as governor-general during the supply crisis; and that after his death in 2014, Whitlam's ashes were partly scattered at Marks Park in Tamarama.

 According to Whitlam biographer Jenny Hocking, for a period of at least a decade, the Whitlam era was viewed almost entirely negatively, but that has changed.
-Still, she feels Australians take for granted programmes and policies initiated by the Whitlam government, such as recognition of China, legal aid, and Medicare.
+Still, she feels Australians take for granted programs and policies initiated by the Whitlam government, such as recognition of China, legal aid, and Medicare.
 Ross McMullin, who wrote an official history of the ALP, notes that Whitlam remains greatly admired by many Labor supporters because of his reform efforts and inspiring leadership.
 Some rankings have put Whitlam high on the list of Australia's better prime ministers.
 Economist and writer Ross Gittins evaluates opinions on the Whitlam government's responses to the economic challenges of the time: